Carabao Cup Final

 We want all fans travelling to the game to have the best experience possible.
 Below is some key information, which will ensure Wembley is a safe environment for all visitors on the day.

-Tickets for this fixture are expected to sell out.
+Tickets for this fixture have now sold out.
 Anyone without a ticket should not travel to the game.
 All tickets are strictly non-transferable and are not available to distribute to other supporters.
 Click here to see the full ticket guide.

 Fans with tickets are advised to check they are seated in the appropriate area of the stadium.
 Any supporter who is identified in opposition areas will be ejected from the stadium for breaching the FA’s ground regulations and be subject to each club’s own sanctions process.

 The game Kicks Off at 3.00pm.
 General admission to the stadium will be available from 1.00pm.
 Doors for hospitality will open one hour earlier at 12.00pm

 Make sure you arrive at the stadium in good time to assist with security protocols.

 Please refer to your ticket for your turnstile colour zone.
 The quickest route to your turnstile entry point is by following the signage for the colour zone.
 Please ensure you enter via the correct turnstile.